 1 tablespoon brandy

 1/2 cup all-purpose flour

 1/4 teaspoon salt

 2 tablespoons melted butter, plus more for pan

 confectioners' sugar, for dusting

-Preheat oven to 375 degrees F. Butter a 10-inch glass pie dish.
+Preheat oven to 375 degrees F. Butter a 10-inch glass pie dish or oven-proof skillet.

 Combine the pitted cherries with brandy and 2 tablespoons sugar.
 Let macerate for 10 minutes.